AntoninGranados/AntoninGranados.github.io/projects/cloth_dl.md

 ## Updates
 ### Week 13/10/2025
+I started the week by trying to compile [ARCSim](#arcsim), but it uses some old depedencies and relies on Python 2.
+So it was very hard (maybe impossible) to compile on my MacBook M3.
+I also tried on the schools computers (GPUs) that run on Linux, by I also had no luck as I did not found a way to install Python 2 easily.

+I then looked into [Taichi](https://www.taichi-lang.org), but I wanted something that could do simulations out of the box (like ARCSim, which simply uses JSON to describe the scenes).

+1. **Adaptive Anisotropic Remeshing for Cloth Simulation**<a id="arcsim"></a>, R. Narain, A. Samii, and J. F. O'Brien, _ACM Transactions on Graphics_, _Proceedings of ACM SIGGRAPH Asia 2012_, 2012, [[HTML Berkley](http://graphics.berkeley.edu/resources/ARCSim/)]
+2. **Folding and Crumpling Adaptive Sheets**, R. Narain, T. Pfaff, and J. F. O'Brien, _ACM Transactions on Graphics_, _Proceedings of ACM SIGGRAPH_, 2013, [[HTML Berkley](http://graphics.berkeley.edu/resources/ARCSim/)]

 ### Week 06/10/2025
 The main challenge for implementing **unsupervised learning** is the computation of the loss, because the model will still be the same as in [MeshGraphNets](#mgn).
 Here is the loss function used in [HOOD](#hood), with some of the terms (_bending_, _gravity_, _collision_ and _inertia_) found in [SNUG](#snug):